burak-kara/github-actions/readme.md

 To use custom emojis in your Slack notification, you can use [this](https://slackmojis.com/) list.
 Download emojis you want to use and upload them to your Slack workspace.
 Then, you can use them in your Slack notification text.

-_PS: It is a work in progress, and I am adding more actions and workflows as I go._

 #### Screenshots
 On test success after merge to `master` branch